tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
-We can ask another related question: Is the weight of the fish related to the species?
+There's a related question we need to ask: Is the weight of the fish related to the species?
 In a more intuitive way, does knowing the species help us make a better guess of the fish weight?

 Our intuition and experience suggest so.
 But, we have data, right?
+So let's use it!

+**Note:** Highlight as we describe each of the components

 * How to read the chart
     * The dot represents the median weight
     * The thicker line represents 25% and 75% percentiles
     * The thinner line represents the minimum and the maximum values

-As we expected, the distribution of the weight varies from species to species.
+As we expected, weight varies from species to species.
 Some species are similar (see Whitefish and Bream) and some others are waaay different (see Pike and Smelt).
 The spread of these distributions are different as well.
 For example, Parkki fish have very similar weights, while Bream varies a lot more.

-The **main takeaway** is that species is something we need to consider seriously when building our regression model.
+The **main takeaway** is that the species is something we need to really consider when building our regression model.
 We expect to adjust weight predictions based on the species.
-If the model says weight is not associated with fish species, we'll need to double check the model because it's being inconsistent with what we've just found.
-Do you see it now?
-This is what EDA is made for!
+If a model predicts the same weight for all fish no matter the species, well, that's a red flag!
+It's inconsistent with what we've just found.

+So great to have this figured out!
+Thanks very much EDA!
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->